3rd Cavalry Division "Principe Amedeo Duca d'Aosta": Operation Little Saturn

 On 17 December the Soviets began Operation Little Saturn and under immense pressure of superior Soviet armored forces the Italian divisions had to retreat from the Don the next day, but the motorized Soviet formations overtook the Italians and therefore repeatedly the Italians had to fight their way through Soviet defensive lines on their way towards Poltava and Dnipropetrovsk.
 After three weeks in the icy desert of the Steppe the survivors crossed the Donets river.
 The few remaining troops formed a Kampfgruppe and continued to fight until February 1943.
 The last troops were withdrawn to Italy in March 1943 and garrisoned in Bologna and Imola, where the process of rebuilding the division began.

 After the announcement of the Armistice of Cassibile on 8 September 1943 the division and its units were disbanded on 15 September 1943 after brief resistance against the invading German forces.

 Organization

 August 1940

-The division had undergone a level of mechanization and fielded two cavalry regiments, a Bersaglieri regiment, a motorized artillery regiment, and a light tank group.
+The division had undergone a level of mechanization and fielded two cavalry regiments, a Bersaglieri regiment, a motorized artillery regiment, and a light tanks group.
 The squadrons of the cavalry regiments were horse-mounted and, other than a motorcycle company, the Bersaglieri were issued with bicycles.
-The light tank group had a total of 61 L3/35s and L6/40 tanks.
+The light tanks group had a total of 61 L3/35s and L6/40 tanks.